ESMOD TOKYO International Short Courses

 Understand the foundations of key Japanese textile processes and how they developed through material, environment, and daily practice.

-Observe how different traditions approach time, repetition, and attention to detail.
+Observe how different traditions approach time, repetition, attention to detail, and the relationship between craft and daily life.

 EDUCATIONAL OBJECTIVES

-Gain an opportunity to understand Japanese textile culture through direct engagement with materials, professionals, and processes.
+Gain an opportunity to create with your hands, understand Japanese textile culture through direct engagement with materials, professionals, processes, and places.

-Build a set of samples and observations that can inform future creative work or deepen cultural understanding.
+Build a collection of textile samples, references, and observations that can inform future creative work, teaching practice, or personal research.

 Jul 20 – 24, 2026